Why Is My Xfinity Internet Slow? Reasons with 18 Practical Fixes

 Q: What should my Xfinity internet speeds be?

-A: Your Xfinity internet speeds should reliably reach up to the max download and upload speeds advertised in your current plan, when connected via Ethernet.
-If not, contact support.
+A: Your Xfinity internet speeds should reliably reach up to the max download and upload speeds advertised in your current plan when connected via Ethernet.
+Many tiers received recent upload increases; compare your results to the plan details in your account.

 Q: Why is Xfinity internet slow at night?

-A: Slowdowns at night are typically due to network congestion, as more customers in your area are home using bandwidth during peak evening hours.
-Try larger downloads later at night.
+A: Slowdowns at night are typically due to network congestion as more customers are online during peak evening hours.
+Schedule large downloads off‑peak, use Ethernet for latency‑sensitive tasks, and keep your gateway in an optimal location.

 Q: Is there anything I can do if Xfinity is having an outage?